Advanced Eyecare of Hillsborough in Hillsborough offers many options for contact lenses.

 Made of moderately flexible plastics, GP lenses offer sharp vision and correct most vision problems.
 They are more durable than soft contact lenses and can be easier to handle and care for but require a longer adaptation period and consistent wear to maintain adaptation.

 In both soft and GP designs, multifocal lenses offer patients both distance and near vision correction just like a pair of bifocal glasses.

 Enhance your eye color or even change it completely.
 Colored contact lenses are fun and come in a variety of colors for both light and dark eyes.

 Silicone hydrogels are soft contact lenses that have high oxygen permeability and are comparable to GP lenses.

 Regardless of the type of contact lenses you wear, an annual eye exam is recommended to ensure the continued good health of your eyes.
-Schedule an appointment for an assessment and advice at Advanced Eyecare & Vision Gallery in Hillsborough, and we will be in touch with you shortly.
+Schedule an appointment for an assessment and advice at Advanced Eyecare of Hillsborough in Hillsborough, and we will be in touch with you shortly.